dashjoin/json-schema-form/README.md

 * Create a component that implements [WidgetComponent](https://github.com/dashjoin/json-schema-form/blob/master/projects/dashjoin/json-schema-form/src/lib/widget.component.ts).
 All relevant data such as the applicable subschema and the current value are passed to the component.
 Make sure to emit value changes.
 An example can be found [here](https://github.com/dashjoin/json-schema-form/tree/master/src/app/custom.component.ts)
 * Include the component in your @NgModule declarations
 * In the parent component, add this service to your constructor: private service: JsonSchemaFormService
-* Register your widget in ngOnInit() using this service: this.service.registerComponent('times2', CustomComponent);
+* Register your widget in ngOnInit() using this service: this.service.registerComponent('rich-text-editor', CustomComponent);
-* Include the widget in your schema: { "widget": "custom", "widgetType": "times2" }
+* Include the widget in your schema: { "widget": "custom", "widgetType": "rich-text-editor" }

 ### Autocomplete choices